tud-amr/guidance_planner/README.md

 ## Usage
 To use this planner in C++, use `#include <guidance_planner/global_guidance.h>` and follow the example in `src/ros1_example.cpp`.

-A ros server is also provided (see src/learning/guidance_server.cpp) for usage with Python but is not part of the main code and has not been tested extensively.
+A `ROS1` server is also provided (see `src/learning/guidance_server.cpp`) for usage with Python but is not part of the main code and has not been tested extensively.

 ## Configuration
 To change planner settings, see `config/params.yaml`.
 Important settings are: